estherxiong/cse15l-lab-reports/index.md

 * `<up><up><up><up><up><up><up><enter>`
 * `<up><up><up><up><up><up><up><enter>`

-Since the commands to compile and run, I went up by 7 to access the commands to demonstrate that the tests now run.
+Since the commands to compile and run, I went up by 7 each time to access the commands to demonstrate that the tests now run.

 ## Step 6: Commit and push the resulting change to your Github account

 <img width="749" alt="Screenshot 2023-02-25 at 2 44 46 PM" src="https://user-images.githubusercontent.com/122568591/221382987-5e85fd09-af96-47aa-8d40-95e4d37878df.png">

 #### Keys Pressed:
-* `git clone add L`, `<tab>, `.j`, `<tab>`, `<enter>`
+* `git clone add L`, `<tab>`, `.j`, `<tab>`, `<enter>`
 * `git clone commit -m "Updated`
 * `git push`

 I entered the steps to commit and push the resulting changes to my account.
-I short-cutted the git clone add by tabbing the file, then I manually types the git clone commit.. and git push.
+I short-cutted the git clone add by tabbing the file, then I manually typed the git clone commit and git push command.